nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Storage Component
 ![Storage Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/StorageComponent.drawio.png)
 <br>
-The `Storage` class is initialized by the `Manager` class when the application starts.
+The `Storage` class is initialised by the `Manager` class when the application starts.
-Upon initialization, the `Storage` class will check if there were pre-existing data stored by the user.
+Upon initialization, the `Storage` class checks if a save file already exists.
+A save file records user data related to SplitLah even after the application is closed.
-* If a data file is found, the `Storage` class would retrieve the data and save it to the `Profile` object that is managed by the `Manager` class in the current run of SplitLah.
+* If a save file is found, the `Storage` class loads data from it into the `Profile` object managed by the `Manager` object.
-* Else a new data file is created and an empty `Profile` instance is created instead.
+* Else a new data file is created and an empty `Profile` object is created instead.

-Not all commands in SplitLah would trigger a file save, only commands that update attributes of the `Profile` object would trigger a file save.
-These commands are _create_, _delete_, and _edit_ commands.
-The command would execute the main task of the command and `Manager#saveProfile` is called at the end to save the changes.
+When a command updates any attributes of the `Profile` object, the changes will be updated the save file.
+These commands are:
+* `SessionCreateCommand`, `SessionDeleteCommand`, `SessionEditCommand`
+* `ActivityCreateCommand`, `ActivityDeleteCommand`, `ActivityEditCommand`
+* `SessionCreateCommand`, `SessionDeleteCommand`, `SessionEditCommand`

+Once the commands finishes executing, `Manager#saveProfile` is called to update the save file.<br>
+For example:
-* For instance, the user enters `group /create /n Highschool Friends /pl Alice Bob`, SplitLah would recognize this as a `GroupCreateCommand` and proceed to create the new group.
-As this updates the list of groups stored in the `Profile` object, `Manager#saveProfile` is called to save the newly created group into the save file.
+  1. The user enters `session /create /n Class outing /d 31-03-2022 /pl Alice bob`
+  2. SplitLah recognizes this as a `SessionCreateCommand` and creates the new session.
+  3. As this updates the list of sessions stored in the `Profile` object, `Manager#saveProfile` is called to update the save file with the newly created session.

-As all classes under the `Profile` component implement the `Serializable` class, the `Storage` class can write into the save file without having to pre-process the data.
+All classes associated with the `Profile` component implements the `Serializable` class.
+This allows the `Storage` class to write into the save file without having to pre-process the data.

 ### Parser Component